-- 3.2.1 We received 6 responses from 6 different stakeholders related to the Gatwick design concepts.
-Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback recognises that Gatwick is a major airport with high traffic demand compared to others in the LTMA and suggests this should be a consideration in the design development.
-This feedback has been used to inform the Design Principle Evaluation. - 3.2.3 Some new options were developed as a result of the stakeholder engagement and the design envelope was revised to include an area to the west and northwest.
+- 3.2.1 We received 5 responses from 5 different stakeholders related to the Luton design concepts.
+Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback was generally in support of the design options. - 3.2.3 No new options were developed as a result of the stakeholder engagement.